llemish/PyHiSLIP/README.md

 Python package for support HiSLIP client work.

-Note: currently package was tested only with Keysight N9030A and Keysight N5232A.
+Note: currently package was tested only with Keysight N9030A and Keysight N5232A and Python 3.4+